-Many people were infuriated when street workers intentionally poured hot molting tar on a sleeping dog, eventually burying half of its body alive on a street in Agra, India near the Taj Mahal, and left there to die last week.
+Many people were infuriated when street workers intentionally poured hot molting tar on a sleeping dog, eventually burying half of its body alive on a street in Agra, India near the Taj Mahal,

-The sickening incident happened on Tuesday when construction workers poured hot tar on the street dog as it slept on the road while they were fixing the Fatehabad road at Phool Sayed crossing near the Taj Mahal, according to Times of India.
+The sickening incident happened on Tuesday when construction workers poured hot tar on the street dog as it slept on the road while they were fixing the Fatehabad road at Phool Sayed crossing near the Taj Mahal, according to Times of India

 Graphic video of the animal’s remains went viral online, sparking massive outrage from protesters and animal rights activists.
-They said that instead of chasing the dog away, the workers just poured tar on half of its body before flattening it with a roller and leaving it there to die, Daily Mail reported.
+They said that instead of chasing the dog away, the workers just poured tar on half of its body before flattening it with a roller and leaving it there to die, Daily Mail